pantheon-systems/documentation/source/content/mysql-access.md

 The following required fields are provided:

 - **Server**: The hostname of the MySQL server.
 - **Port**: The TCP/IP port number to use for the connection.
 There is no default and will differ for every environment on each site.
+The port that the platform chooses is randomized and may not be what you expect or what php reports.
 - **Username**: MySQL user name to use when connecting to server.
 - **Password**: The password to use when connecting to the server.
 - **Database**: The database to use; the value will always be pantheon and cannot be altered.